jaredsparta/python_with_sql/task2/README.md

 <br>

-- Finally, I run the program:
+- Finally, I run the program.
+I tested this code on a local SQL server for ease and to eliminate connectivity issues.
+On that server, the code worked as intended.
 ```python
     if __name__ == "__main__":
     server = "JaredPC\JS_1"